 Our smaller size male date palm offshoots are also for sale in 15 gallon pots and in 25 gallon pots (male date palms are used for polination & for landscaping).

 Our female medjool date palm "rooted" offshoots are in containers.
-After these medjool palm pups are removed from their medjool mother palms, they have to develope their own roots which takes several months, and they then begin to put out new growth.
-Our 8 year old female medjool date palm rooted off-shoots stand about 7 to 8 feet tall.
+After these medjool palm pups are removed from their medjool mother palms, they have to develop their own roots which takes several months, and they then begin to put out new growth.
+Our 15 gallon size medjool date palm rooted off-shoots stand from 6 to 8 feet tall.
 These rooted medjool off-shoots are ready for planting.
 Please call 909 941 1060 for price information and how to purchase in California.

 Older mature date palm trees are sold based on their age and the amount of woody trunk the palm has: a recently removed pup usually has about 1 foot of woody trunk, a 12 foot tall date palm has about 3 feet of woody trunk, and a 20 foot tall date palm has about 10 feet of woody trunk.